wolfSSL/wolfBoot/docs/Signing.md

 If none of the following is used, "--id=1" is assumed by default.
-On systems with a single image to verify (e.g. microcontroller with a single active partitions), ID=1 is the default identifier for the firmware image to stage.
+On systems with a single image to verify (e.g. microcontroller with a single active partition), ID=1 is the default identifier for the firmware image to stage.
 ID=0 is reserved for wolfBoot 'self-update', and refers to the partition where the bootloader itself is stored.

   * `--id N` Set image partition id to "N".

   * `--wolfboot-update` Indicate that the image contains a signed self-update package for the bootloader.
-Equivalent to `--id=0`.
+Equivalent to `--id 0`.

 #### Encryption using a symmetric key